PrismaPhonic/Learn-Rust/Chapter-14/README.md

 We now can run `cargo build` from our **root** directory and finally `cargo run -p adder` to run our adder crate from the root directory.

+We can also run `cargo test` from our root directory and it will run **all** tests from all of our crates in the workspace.

 One last note:  When we add a dependency for an external crate to one of our crate workspaces cargo build will automatically pull in that external crate for all crates in our workspace to use.
 The version used by all crates in our